 - Ahmed Hussein (PhD thesis, fall '16, co-advised with Tony Hosking, first job: Huawei)

-Past visiting researchers, students, and post docs:
+Past visiting researchers, students, research scientists, and post docs:

 - Anil Kurmus (visiting researcher, fall '19)